-RICHARD DROUIN, age 65, has been a partner at McCarthy Tetrault, a law firm based in Montreal, Canada, since December 1995.
+RICHARD DROUIN, age 66, has been a partner at McCarthy Tetrault, a law firm based in Montreal, Canada, since December 1995.
 Mr. Drouin is also Vice Chairman of Morgan Stanley Canada.
 Mr. Drouin was the Chairman and Chief Executive Officer of HydroQuebec, a power company based in Canada, from April 1988 to September 1995.
-Mr. Drouin is a director of Abitibi Price Inc., CT Financial Services Inc., Provigo Inc., Stelco Inc., Coca-Cola Beverages Inc., Tele-Metropole Inc. and Memotec Communications Inc. Mr. Drouin is also a consultant to the Company.
-Mr. Drouin has been a director of the Company since February 1996.
+Mr. Drouin is a director of Abitibi Price Inc., CT Financial Services Inc., Provigo Inc., Stelco Inc., Coca-Cola Beverages Inc., Tele-Metropole Inc. and Memotec Communications Inc. Mr. Drouin has been a director of the Company since February 1996.